 • WMS girls field hockey practices and games will be at Pemberwick Field, beginning at 3:15 pm when Eagle Hill School concludes.

-• Jr. Babe Ruth will have practices and games at either Havemeyer or Julian Curtis field 1.
+• Jr. Babe Ruth will have practices and games at either Havemeyer or Julian Curtiss School field 1.
 Saturday mornings are not available at Havemeyer.

 • OGRCC rugby will be moved to GHS as they need goal posts, according to availability based on GHS schedule.